Most people spend around $1,0001 on a new mattress with $500-$1,500 being the mid-range2.

 Price, Size, Colors

-The Big Barker dog bed is on the more expensive side but may be worth it for you, considering how long it should last and the benefits in potentially saved vet bills.
+The Big Barker dog bed is on the more expensive side but may be worth it for you, considering how long it should last and the benefits of potentially saved vet bills.

 There are 3 editions: Sleek, Headrest, and Sofa.